mth/yeti/doc/intro.rst

     >

 At least J2SE 1.4 compatible JVM is required.
+The `yeti.jar`_ file can be downloaded from Yeti home page or built from sources (the sources can be fetched using ``git clone git://github.com/mth/yeti.git``).

 REPL means Read-Eval-Print-Loop - a short description of the interactive environment, which reads expressions from user, evaluates them and prints the resulting values.
 Yeti REPL can be terminated by sending End-Of-File